reactivecore/rc-circe-json-schema/Readme.md

 ## Security Considerations

 Regex Patterns are directly given to `java.util.regex.Pattern.compile`.
 This could be not secure and could lead to [ReDoS](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS) Attacks.
+Do not trust JSON schemas from an untrusted source.

 **Only use this library for trusted JSON-Schemas**